PaloAltoNetworks/pan-mcp-relay/README.md

 Configure downstream MCP servers in `config/servers_config.json`:

-**Note**: The `pan-aisecurity` server configuration is required and must be included in the servers configuration.
+**Note**: The `pan-aisecurity` server configuration is required and must be included in the server configuration.

 ```json
 {